 Student recruitment has continued to be strong.
-Lincoln UTC was oversubscribed for year 10 entry in September 2022 (120 students).
-The college has been operating a waiting list since October 2021.
-Looking forward, the college is oversubscribed again for entry in September 2023 and is (for the second year) operating a waiting list.
-Year 12 numbers are also growing with 70 in 2021 (and 87 in 2022).
+Lincoln UTC was oversubscribed for year 10 entry in September 2023 (120 students).
+The college has been operating a waiting list since October 2022.
+Looking forward, the college is oversubscribed again for entry in September 2024 and is (for the third consecutive year) operating a waiting list.
+Total student numbers (Key Stage 4 and 5) are stable, in the region of 380 NOR.